Bollandist: Refoundation

 After the re-establishment of the Society of Jesus in Belgium, a new Society of Bollandists was formed in the second quarter of the nineteenth century under the patronage of the Belgian government.
 The first volume of the new series appeared in 1845.
 A collection of 61 volumes was published in Paris between 1863 and 1867.
 By the end of the 19th century the work was re-oriented, bringing it more in line with the new philological methods.
 In 1882, a quarterly review on critical hagiography was established under the title of Analecta Bollandiana, which still exists today and publishes supplements to the Acta.

 The Bollandists' studies led to the texts of the Missale Romanum, the Liturgia Horarum and the Martyrologium referring to Mary of Magdala.
 These studies were positively cited in Pope Francis' elevation of the saint's feast day to the status of a liturgical Feast.

 The Bollandist Society is the only institution dedicated exclusively to the critical study of hagiography.
 "There is a lot of 'fake news'" about saints, said Bollandist Marc Lindeijer, S.J.
 "We can spend a lifetime correcting Wikipedia".
 Nonetheless, legends of the saints provide important information for historians and linguistic scholars.
 Patrick J. Geary says that the tales serve as "a window into the world of people of that time and place".

+In 2024, Pope Francis made an unprecedented visit to the Bollandist's Brussels Centre in Etterbeek, marking the first papal visit in the society's 400 year history.

-As of 2025, the President of the society is Mark Rotsaert.
+As of 2025, the president of the society is Mark Rotsaert.

+In January 2026, UNESCO formally presented its "Memory of the World" certificate to the Acta Sanctorum, making it only the 8th such recognition ever awarded to Belgium.